ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 If you need to combine multiple datasets, you will likely have to combine race and ethnicity categories that won't match up perfectly.
-One option is to take the "least common denominator" approach, which essentially means use the most granular race and ethnicity categories possible that still captures the data fully.
+One option is to take the "least common denominator" approach, which essentially means using the most granular race and ethnicity categories possible that still capture the data fully.

 Often this will end up being the US standard categories above.
 We strongly recommend against using fewer categories than the US standard unless it